The Gap: Superpowers hoard talent, leaving ND, others behind

 Alabama came into the season with 12 former five-star recruits - including running back Najee Harris and linebacker Dylan Moses - and 58 former four stars on its roster.
 Alabama has signed 41 top 100 recruits from 2017-20.

-Clemson's numbers: 11 former five-stars — the most important among them being quarterback Trevor Lawrence — 35 four-stars and 23 top 100 signees from 2017-20.
-The Tigers are up to six straight Atlantic Coast Conference championships.
+Clemson's numbers: 11 former five-stars - the most important among them being quarterback Trevor Lawrence - 35 four stars and 23 top 100 signees from 2017-20.
+The Tigers are up to six Atlantic Coast Conference championships in a row.

 Notre Dame tries to recruit at that level, too.
 But the results are just not the same.